1610337/AWS-Demos/cognito_jwt_express_nodejs/readme.md

 https://YOUR_COGNITO_SIGNIN_DOMAINNAME.auth.YOUR_REGION.amazoncognito.com/login?client_id=CLIENT_ID_OF_YOUR_CLIENT&response_type=token&redirect_uri=http://localhost:3000/

 ## To Do
 This is WIP.
 It'd be good to explain the different tokens a bit more and how they are being used in here (using graphics).
 For the codebase it'd be worth to implemnt a token refresh functionality.
+Another idea is to automatically open the UI that is hosted by Cognito by clicking some sort of button in the index.html.